 Highlights of the school’s activities and results:

-The Water Festival organised by the Water Masters especially demonstrated their integrity, care and commitment, awareness and responsibility values.
-They worked in teams to organise the event themselves during Active Week.
-They planned and prepared fun activities, targeting all students, parents and the local community.
-An entertaining quiz, lively rally and fun demonstrations and games spread their messages far and wide.
-They wrote a catchy song, ‘H2O’ (sung to the well-known ‘Ex’s and Oh’s’), that was launched during the Water Festival to convey their message in a fun and memorable way.
-Participants and guests couldn’t miss the strong focus on inclusivity, solidarity and a serious commitment from all the Water Masters!
+The Water Festival organized by the Water Masters especially demonstrated their integrity, care, commitment, awareness, and responsibility values.
+They worked in teams to organize the event themselves during Active Week.
+They planned and prepared fun activities, targeting all students, parents, and the local community.
+An entertaining quiz, lively rally, and fun demonstrations and games spread their messages far and wide.
+They wrote a catchy song, ‘H2O’ (sung to the well-known ‘Ex’s and Oh’s), that was launched during the Water Festival to convey their message in a fun and memorable way.
+Participants and guests couldn’t miss the strong focus on inclusivity, solidarity, and a serious commitment from all the Water Masters!